 Los Angeles was the kind of place where everybody was from somewhere else and nobody really droppped anchor.
 It was a transient place.
 People drawn by the dream, people running from the nightmare.
 Twelve million people and all of them ready to make a break for it if necessary.
 Figuratively, literally, metaphorically -- any way you want to look at it -- everbody in L.A.
 Keeps a bag packed.
 Just in case.

-california dreams escape escapism hopes los-angeles nightmares restlessness southern-california transience
+dreams hopes escapism escape california los-angeles restlessness nightmares transience

 Although this man spoke pure fluent ghetto, she liked his spirit.
 She could tell he was attracted to her, and that he was being ever careful with his words.